 We absolutely NEVER use a needle on more than one person.
 However, one needle may be used for more than one piercing on the same person in the same session, but only on an earlobe.

-At Flesh Wound the needles are sterilised in an autoclave in specially designed packaging prior to use, and disposed of in a medical sharps container after use.
+At Flesh Wound the needles are sterile packaged, and disposed of in a medical sharps container after use.

 Any more than 3 piercings in one session can be too stressful for the body to cope with and can prolong your healing time.